You can translate the content of this page by selecting a language in the box below:

 Detail is captured in the latter design phases before any changes or construction is undertaken.

-Engagement is now underway to support the master planning process for Robert Barrett, Dobson, and Beevers and Bell reserves.
+Engagement has recently concluded to support the master planning process for Robert Barrett, Dobson, and Beevers and Bell reserves.

-These initial conversations aim to understand what residents like or would like to see changed.
+These initial conversations aim to understand what residents like or would like to see changed at each reserve.